 At Cambridge I am a member of the baby-LINC lab (http://www.baby-linc.psychol.cam.ac.uk), working with Dr Vicky Leong to investigate the neural correlates of infant attention and learning in naturalistic contexts using dual parent-child EEG and ECG.

-I am also a Lecturer at the University of East London, where I research stress and attention during early infancy, particularly in infants from low socio-economic status backgrounds.
+I am mainly based at the University of East London, where I lead the BabyDev Lab (https://www.uel.ac.uk/research/developmental-psychology/baby-dev-lab) funded by an European Research Council Starter Grant.
+There, we research stress and attention during early infancy, particularly in infants from low socio-economic status backgrounds.
 I am also involved with a number of projects looking at the effectiveness of attention training in infants, using computerised attention training paradigms that I designed.
 This includes projects in London, Finland, the US and Canada.

 More details here: